datalayer/.github/profile/README.md

 </h3>

 <p align="center">
-  Collaborate to create and share reproducible data papers and courses with literate programming
+  Collaborate to create and share reproducible and accessible science with literate programming
 </p>

 <p align="center">